LUC-Design-for-the-Web/cpst-242-lab-3-mpls-dog-boarding-website-part-i-racc1man/README.md

     1. Add a width of 275px;
     2. Center the copyright text by adding margin: auto.
 11. Remove all borders, validate and visual inspect site in browser
-12. Upload a zipped project folder to Canvas and publish your project folder to your play.dunwoody.edu user space in a folder titled “lab3”.
+12. Follow the instructions under the Submission and Publishing guidelines.
+Make sure you publish your site to GitHup pages and visually inspect your work.

 ## Submission and Publishing your lab